Chapter 16 : Love rule #15

 “Scorp?”
 I whispered, and his name comforted my whirling thoughts.
 He sat up with a start, moving to take my hand.
 His face was haggard, but I couldn’t help smiling tiredly at him.

 “Oh hell, Rose,” he whispered back, holding my hand to his lips and breathing raggedly.
 I shivered in happiness, and pain shot through me.
-“Don’t move, I’ll go get Rivers.”
+My arm was still hurting, a constant, niggling pain.
+“Don’t move, I’ll go get the matron.”

 He jumped up and walked out of my line of sight.
 Come back!
 And then I was too tired to wait for him to come back, so I let myself drift again.

 The next time, I was most definitely awake.
-No more drifting, I swear.
+No more drifting or going back to sleep.
 Everything hurt too much for that.

 “That was quite a fall you had, Miss Weasley,” she said, smoothing my cover down.